ingresso-group/slate/source/includes/_intro.md

 should also be listed separately.
 A total price should be displayed in a highlighted font showing the price the customer will pay (by adding the prices together).

+### Display different send methods including eTickets

+Various venues support different methods of sending tickets (including post, collect from box office, or printable eTickets).
+Some of these may carry an additional fee.
+Where available, different send methods should be offered to the customer, and your application should support eTickets (either provided by Ingresso or your own format with a barcode retrieved from the Ingresso API).

+**Representative Test:** User confirms reservation of tickets for Toy Story -- The Opera (7AA)<br/>
+When the customer selects the Toy Story(7AA) event<br/>
+Then the available send methods of *Printable eTicket* and *Post worldwide* are shown.

+**Representative Test:** User selects *Printable eTicket* and checks out<br/>
+When the customer has purchased the tickets<br/>
+Then the ticket with the appropriate barcode will be sent to their email or otherwise permanently saved within your application after purchase has been confirmed

 ### Display special seat conditions to customer before purchase